Patty Jischke “Kids are the Future” endowment

 - How are scholarship recipients determined?

-For Purdue employees, annual combined family income is used to determine financial need as reported on your 1040.
+For Purdue employees, and graduate students ineligible to complete a FAFSA application, annual combined family income is used to determine financial need as reported on your 1040.
+Financial need is generally calculated as follows: cost of tuition for one child minus expected family contribution (up to 19% of gross family income for one child and up to 32% of gross family income for two children) equals demonstrated financial need.
+This calculation is an estimate only and not a guaranteed amount.
 For graduate students, financial need is determined through your FAFSA application.
 A review of financial need, size of family and statement of personal circumstances is used to determine percent and eligibility of scholarship.

 - How will I receive the award funds?

 If you are selected, the funds are transferred to your participating Center.
 Your Center provider is responsible for adjusting your rate based on their regular collection of pay schedule.

 - When will I be notified?

 Every effort will be made to notify applicants by August 2, 2013.

 You will be notified by email, unless otherwise requested if you are a scholarship recipient.
 Scholarship amount will apply to your payment schedule starting the week of August 12, 2013.

 - How are taxes withheld?